-Youth Counselor (Washington, DC & Maryland): Opportunity for volunteers to engage the youth in our YDW program through overnight retreat counseling and monthly programming.
+Youth Haven Counselor (Washington, DC & Remote): Opportunity for volunteers to engage the youth in our YDW program through overnight retreat counseling and monthly programming.
 Counselors and participants will attend wellness, team building, and family events and potentially engage with participants outside of group activities.
-Activities take place monthly during two-hour time blocks on weekends.
-Volunteers must pass a background check and be willing to report the number of hours worked to LSSNCA (Time commitment: up to 3 hours per week, but flexible based on scheduling of events)* Next camp won’t take place until February 2020 for teen camp.
-Applicants must be 25 yrs+.)
+Activities take place monthly during two-hour time blocks on weekends or virtually.
+Volunteers must pass a background check and be willing to report the number of hours worked to LSSNCA.
+(Up to 3 hours per week, but flexible based on scheduling of events.
+Applicants must be 25+ yo.)

-YDW Program Assistant (Washington, DC): Volunteers will assist with program development and implementation for LSSNCA's children and youth programs.
-Programs take place on weekday evenings and weekends.
+YDW Program Assistant (Washington, DC & Remote): Volunteers will assist with program development and implementation for LSSNCA's Youth Development and Wellness programs.
+Programs take place on weekday evenings and weekends, in Washington, DC or virtually.
 Volunteers must pass a background check and DC clearances and be willing to report the number of hours worked to LSSNCA.
-(Time commitment: varies.
-Daytime, weekend, and evenings available.
-All work will be done in Washington, DC.)
+(Varies.
+Daytime, weekend, and evenings available.)

 YDW Outreach Assistant (Washington, DC & Remote): The Youth Development and Wellness program is seeking a part-time volunteer to assist with outreach to both potential clients and program partners.
 Additionally, the program is looking for someone to assist in the creation of a resource manual for clients and their families in the DC and PG County areas.
-This manual would include places of referral for clients’ needs: food banks, financial assistance, job/employment development, college prep, scholarship assistance, housing, etc. Position is needed on an at-need basis and can be done remotely.
+This manual would include places of referral for clients’ needs: food banks, financial assistance, job/employment development, college prep, scholarship assistance, housing, etc. (Varies.
+The position is needed on an ad hoc basis.)

 Event Planning Assistant (Washington, DC and remote): LSSNCA is seeking committed volunteers to assist with the planning and execution of community engagement events and fundraisers.
 Events include the Expressions of Abundance breakfasts in both Maryland and Virginia, World Refugee Day, Welcoming Week, Dine for a Cause, and more.
 Volunteers will assist with identifying event locations, building and maintaining guest lists, reaching out to the community for sponsorship and donations, and recruit volunteers and maintain volunteer tasks, among other administrative tasks.
 During the week of each event, the volunteers will help coordinate and execute the events.
 (Time commitment and location varies.)